Skip to main content

 Editions with Identical Series Numbering

 Occasionally, an agency publisher re-assigns an identical series volume number to different analytics within the series.
-Apply the following section of Library of Congress Rule Instruction 1.6G, Numbering within Series: Editions with Identical Series Numbering, dated June 2006:
+Apply the following section of Library of Congress Rule Interpretation 1.6G, Numbering within Series: Editions with Identical Series Numbering, dated June 2006:

 When a revised edition of an existing work or an edition of an existing work (e.g., translation) is issued by the same publisher in the same series, the publisher may assign a new series number or the original series number to the revision, translation, etc. In the latter case, proceed as if no duplication of numbering exists.